maiziezhoulab/VolcanoSV/README.md

 ## Truvari evaluation

-We use truvari4.0.0 to perform benchmarking against genome in a bottle gold standard set in high confidence region.
+We use truvari4.0.0 to perform benchmarking against the Genome in a Bottle (GIAB) gold standard set in a high confidence region.
 The parameter we use is
 ```
 p=0.5 P=0.5 r=500 S=30 O=0.01
 ```